pldi-paper-258/all-implementations/README.md

 # All benchmarking related files

-## Benchmark Suites
+### Benchmark Suites
 * Statistical Analysis (FLINT translated versions will be uploaded by tonight)
 * Arithmetic (Manually translated versions pending)
 * Phoenix
 * Fiji (Manually translated versions pending)
 * BigLambda (FLINT translated versions will be uploaded by tonight)

-## FLINT vs MOLD vs Manual
-In addition to Manual and FLINT translations, the MOLD translation is available for the following benchmarks in the Phoenix benchmarks set:
-* WordCount
-* StringMatch / Grep
-* Linear Regression
-* Histogram
+MOLD generated translations for the Phoenix benchmarks cannot be shared at this time as per author's request.